 All voting rights of members come with the responsibility to stay active.

 As a functioning cooperative body our members must keep in mind the benefit of working as one unit sharing the same affiliation towards reaching desired results.
 Members are not asked to compromise any of their values in a conflict yet are expected to strive for cooperation.
-Not all members share the same goals, but we do share the same desire to move our Mission statement forward.
+All members might not share the exact same goals, but we do share the same desire to move our Mission statement forward.
 Our constitutional creed will aid us towards this result.

 Our bylaws clearly state that any member may be removed and lose their right of participation.
-Inactive voting history over a three-year period, causing a lack of a quorum, will be grounds for removal of a member.
-Excessive confrontation and a disregard for the opinion of others will also subject a member from disqualification from voting rights.
+Inactive voting history over a three-year period, that contributes to an eventual lack of a quorum, unfortunately will be grounds for removal of a member.
+Excessive confrontation and a disregard for our basic principle will also subject a member from disqualification from voting rights.

 All members are representatives of the whole and should keep in mind that the success of the organization is dependent on respectable behavior[Title]